newrelic/helm-charts/charts/newrelic-logging/README.md

 #### GKE Autopilot example

-If you're using the persistentVolume persistence mode you need to provide at least the storageClass, and it should be ReadWriteMany.
-This is an example of the configuration for persistence in GKE Autopilot.
+If you're using the `persistentVolume` persistence mode you need to provide at least the `storageClass`, and it should be `ReadWriteMany`.
+This is an example of the configuration for persistence in [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview).

 ```
 fluentBit: